Ch. 1: Poppy

 “If it happens, it happens.”
 I tease.

 I didn’t understand his attraction to me at first.
 I’ve known him since kindergarten.
-In all that time, he has been the person that people are naturally drawn to – the class clown and life of the party, and then there’s me – the girl that used to read books at recess instead of playing and never got invited to birthday parties or sleepovers.
-I thought it was a joke at my expense when he asked me out our first year of high school.
+In all that time, he has been the person that people are naturally drawn to – the class clown and life of the party, and then there’s me – the girl that examined the playground’s greenery at recess instead of playing with the other kids.
+It was my own fault I never got invited to birthday parties or sleepovers.
+I thought it was a joke at my expense when Rhys asked me out our first year of high school.

 His persistence slowly but surely changed my mind.
 When I am on his arm, I’m visible, included.
 Despite the attention he has always received from girls, he treats me like I’m the only one he sees.
 That’s a guy worth sticking with through thick and thin.